Password quality settings

 Password age restriction

 You can set the maximum age of passwords.
-Customers will be required to change their password after the specified lifetime is up.
+Customers will be required to change their passwords after the specified lifetime is up.